-Creation of any other TSS role requires a precise description of concrete tasks and name a teaching or administration staff member who has duty-of-care responsibilities for the appointee.
+Creation of any other TSS role requires a precise description of concrete tasks and must identify a teaching or administration staff member who has duty-of-care responsibilities for the appointee.

 The School provides teaching support through allocations of Teaching Support Staff in terms of a set of defined roles for a course and numbers of hours allocated to each role.
 The level of support allocated to a course is agreed prior to delivery of a course.

-Teaching Support Staff are responsible for monitoring their hours of work and for reporting the total number of hours worked to the ITO in a timely fashion.
-If the hours worked reach the agreed limit for the position, but there is still work remaining, this must be raised with the course lecturer who has a duty to report it to the ITO.
-In this situation, teaching support staff must not carry out any further work until permission to do so has been received from the ITO.
-If necessary, the ITO will escalate to the Director of Teaching to decide the course of action.
-In addition, the ITO will monitor the total number of hours claimed by support staff and will alert lecturers if there is advance warning of agreed limits being exceeded.
+Teaching Support Staff are responsible for monitoring their hours of work and for reporting the total number of hours worked to the ISS through weekly timesheet submissions.
+If the hours worked reach the agreed limit for the position, but there is still work remaining, this must be raised with the course lecturer who has a duty to report it to ISS.
+In this situation, TSS must not carry out any further work until permission to do so has been received from ISS.
+The online timesheet process will prevent TSS claiming more hours for a role than they have been allocated.
+If necessary, ISS will escalate to the Director of Teaching to decide the course of action.
+In addition, ISS will monitor the total number of hours claimed by TSS and will alert lecturers if there is advance warning of agreed limits being exceeded.

 By default, very small courses or courses that are taught voluntarily by a lecturer over and above their normal duties are not allocated a teaching support budget.
 The definition of "very small course", in this context, is decided by the Director of Teaching, taking available resources into account, and may vary from year to year.

-Unless specified during the bidding process, the allocation of Tutor and/or Lab Demonstrator effort to a course is calculated automatically, based on an average tutorial size of 12 or the specified lab group size, the number of tutorial/lab hours delivered by a Tutor/Lab Demonstrator plus an equivalent number of hours for preparation, and 4 hours of paid training per semester.
+Unless specified during the bidding process, the allocation of Tutor and/or Lab Demonstrator effort to a course is calculated automatically, based on an average tutorial size of 12 or the specified lab group size, the number of tutorial/lab hours delivered by a Tutor/Lab Demonstrator plus an equivalent number of hours for preparation.

-The allocation of Demonstrator effort to is calculated on a course by course basis, based on information provided during the bidding process (e.g. availability of kit, lab space, timetabling restrictions etc), the number of lab sessions to be delivered by a Demonstrator, and 4 hours of paid training per semester.
+The allocation of Demonstrator effort to is calculated on a course by course basis, based on information provided during the bidding process (e.g. availability of kit, lab space, timetabling restrictions etc), the number of lab sessions to be delivered by a Demonstrator.

 The standard tariff for a TA is 30 hours for every 10 points of a standard course, 50 hours for a new course or for significant redesign of substantial course materials (coursework, tutorials), or if the coursework on the course accounts for at least 40% of the total mark, plus 5 hours for coordination with the course lecturer.
 The increased tariff will be granted as a matter of course if substantial changes have been formally approved by the relevant committees.